adviserlabs/demos/README.md

 This generates an image locally.
 Unsure how to convert this into a demo.
 Probably modify the script to output the PNG/image onto S3 bucket.

 ### Starting with the CLI
-This is what David used to get a functional cluster for running Mosek+MKL demos:
+This gets a functional cluster for running Mosek+MKL demos:

 ```bash
 adviser cluster create --cloud=azure \